-That's where a managed IT provider comes in.
-But with dozens of vendors claiming to offer the same services, how do you tell the good ones apart from those who'll leave you on hold for three hours?
-This guide cuts through the noise.
+That's where a managed IT provider (MSP) comes in.
+But with dozens of vendors making the same promises, how do you tell the genuinely good ones apart from those who'll leave you on hold for three hours when something breaks?
+This guide gives you a practical framework to find out — fast.

 What Does a Managed IT Provider Actually Do?